 Sunsets and Camp Outs

 One of the must-do activities in the Namib Desert is the sun-downer.
 Enjoy the tranquillity and breath-taking scenery of the Namib when the sunsets and paints the desert in unimaginable colours.
 We will also be conducting night drives or sleep-outs as part of our security protocol, but also to observe some of the nocturnal desert wildlife.
-While your here, make sure you sit back and let your mind wander away from the buzz of civilisation – Kanaan is the ideal place for relaxation.
+While you’re here, make sure you sit back and let your mind wander away from the buzz of civilisation – Kanaan is the ideal place for relaxation.
 The Namib night sky with its ever-prominent Milky Way is another highlight not to be missed.

 During your time at our research site, you will be staying in the beautifully renovated farmhouse with shared rooms and a bathroom.